 4. What are some

-TASK: Let's help Mr. Stearns with his upcoming recruitment.
+TASK: Let's help Mr. Cochran or Mr. Smith with the upcoming recruitment.

 is when the business looks to fill the vacancy from within its existing workforce.